ReDI-School/intro-java/exercises/using_java_stdlib.md

 Which day of the week was your birthday?

-### Distance in days between two dates
+### Time passed between two dates

-Study the documentation and find if there's a way to obtain how many days separate two dates.
+Study the documentation and find if there's a way to obtain how many days, months and years separate two dates.

-How old are you, in days, today?
+How old are you, exactly, today?

-### Random date
+### Random day of year

 Given a year, pick a random day of that year.